-Students must complete CUST-5000 as well as four half-courses and a Major Research Paper.
+Students are required to complete CUST-5000 as well as four half-courses and a Major Research Paper.
 The one-credit Major Research Paper is modeled on a scholarly journal article of approximately 40-50 pages (excluding bibliography).
 The Major Research Paper is expected to be completed in one year (three semesters).
 Under special circumstances a student may be permitted to take one more semester (September to December) to complete the Major Research Paper.

 The student and supervisor should meet as soon as possible to discuss the student’s project.
 Over the course of first term they should work towards developing an initial proposal of about one page plus a draft bibliography for submission to the prospective second reader.
 These should both be completed by late December or early January.